KOMPSAT 3A [KARI]

 The optical component is being developed by Astrium.
 Additionally to its predecessor Kompsat-3, it carries also a infra-red instrument.
 Therfore the satellite bus was lengthend and the solar arrays enlarged.
 The imaging insrtrument has a resolution of 50 cm or less in visible band and 5.4 m in MWIR.

-It will operate at an altitude of 526 km × 540 km, 97°, in a sun-synchronous orbit for 4 years and monitor the Korean peninsula using a payload capable of submeter class resolution.
-The mission objectives of the KOMPSAT-3A are to provide continuous satellite Earth observation after KOMPSat 1 and KOMPSat 2 and to meet the nation's needs for high-resolution EO (Electro-Optical) images required for GIS (Geographical Information Systems) and other environmental, agricultural and oceanographic monitoring applications.
+It operates at an altitude of 526 km × 540 km, 97°, in a sun-synchronous orbit for 4 years and monitor the Korean peninsula using a payload capable of submeter class resolution.
+The mission objectives of the KOMPSAT-3A are to provide continuous satellite Earth observation after KOMPSAT 1 and KOMPSAT 2 and to meet the nation's needs for high-resolution EO (Electro-Optical) images required for GIS (Geographical Information Systems) and other environmental, agricultural and oceanographic monitoring applications.

 |Type / Application:||Earth Observing|

 |Orbit:||526 km × 540 km, 97° (#3A)|